determined-ai/determined/docs/setup-cluster/deploy-cluster/firewall-rules.rst

  Firewall Rules
 ################

-The firewall rules must satisfy the following network access requirements for the master and agents.
+DRAFT The firewall rules must satisfy the following network access requirements for the master and agents.

 ********
  Master
 ********

+NEEDS UPDATES

 -  Inbound TCP to the master's network port from the Determined agent instances, as well as all machines where developers want to use the Determined CLI or WebUI.
 The default port is ``8443``